-When it comes to holidaying in the UK, there’s nothing quite like Dorset.
+When it comes to holidaying in the UK, there’s nothing quite like a holiday in Dorset

 With beautiful clean air, gorgeous weather, stunning scenery, world-class beaches and no shortage of things to see and do, Dorset is amongst the best places to holiday in the country and, we think, even the world.